liferay/liferay-docs/develop/tutorials/articles/103-maven/14-adding-properties-maven-ide.markdown

+---
+header-id: adding-properties-to-a-maven-project-in-liferay-ide
+---

-# Adding Properties to a Maven Project in Liferay IDE [](id=adding-properties-to-a-maven-project-in-liferay-ide)
+# Adding Properties to a Maven Project in Liferay IDE

-When working with Maven projects in Liferay IDE, you may encounter situations where your project is missing [required Maven properties](/develop/tutorials/-/knowledge_base/6-2/using-liferay-maven-parent-plugin-projects).
+When working with Maven projects in Liferay IDE, you may encounter situations where your project is missing [required Maven properties](/docs/6-2/tutorials/-/knowledge_base/t/using-liferay-maven-parent-plugin-projects).
 Maven properties go missing when a Maven profile ID isn't associated with the project.
 A project's creator may accidentally delete the profile ID from the project or neglect to add one.
 Either way, Liferay IDE reports the missing